Sir George Nugent, 1st Baronet: Later career

 Nugent became Governor of Jamaica in April 1801 with promotion to local lieutenant general on 29 May 1802.
-While serving there, he strengthened the fort that the Spanish slave agent in Jamaica, James Castillo, had built in 1709 in Harbour View.
+While serving there, he strengthened the fort that had been built in 1709 in Harbour View.
 Named Fort Nugent, the fort guarded the eastern entrance of the city of Kingston Harbour, although all that remains there now is a Martello tower that was added after Nugent's departure.
 Promoted to the substantive rank of lieutenant general on 25 September 1803, Nugent returned to England in February 1806 and became commander of the Western District in England in August 1806.
 He was elected Member of Parliament (MP) for Aylesbury on 3 November 1806 and created a baronet of Waddesdon in the county of Buckinghamshire on 11 November 1806.
 He bought Westhorpe House in Buckinghamshire in October 1808 and became commander of the Kent District in England in July 1809.

 Nugent stood down from his seat in Parliament to become Commander-in-Chief, India in January 1811.

 Having been appointed a Knight of the Order of the Bath on 1 February 1813 and promoted to full general on 4 June 1813, Nugent was replaced as Commander-in-Chief by Lord Moira in October 1813.
 Nugent was relegated to the role of Commander of the Bengal Army but instead chose to return to England in October 1814.
 On return he unleashed a "skin-full of venom" against Lord Moira who in turn complained to the Prince Regent about Nugent's hostile behaviour.
 He was advanced to Knight Grand Cross of the Order of the Bath on 2 January 1815 and, having been elected Member of Parliament for Buckingham again in July 1818, he was awarded an honorary DCL by the University of Oxford in 1819.
 He finally retired from Parliament in 1832.

 Nugent also served as honorary colonel of the 85th (Bucks Volunteers) Regiment of Foot, then as honorary colonel of the 62nd Regiment of Foot and later as honorary colonel of the 6th Regiment of Foot.
 Promoted to field marshal on 9 November 1846.